jkirk/jkirk.github.io/content/posts/20230915-debian-calamares-installation-journal.md

 First, I wanted to test the Calamres installer's usability.

-The first few questions were simple: Location and Keyboard setting:
+The first few questions were simple: Language, Location and Keyboard setting:

 ![](Screenshot_20230831_192815.png "Welcome to the Calamares installer for Debian 12 (bookworm)")